-When a past event is gently integrated & reviewed we are able to gain valuable insights lives. our During into significant life experiences where have felt we unsupported under or resourced, we often draw conclusions to help us make sense of the experience.
-We may decide "I wasn't wanted" "I'm unlovable".
-"I'm not worthy", "I'm bad" and so on.
+When a past event is gently integrated & reviewed we are able to gain valuable insights lives. our During into significant life experiences felt where have we unsupported or under resourced. we often draw conclusions to help us make sense of the experience.
+We may decide "I wasn't wanted" unlovable".
+"I'm "I'm not worthy", "I'm bad" and so on.